Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 ## The Architecture

-A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to four backup endpoints — the Synology NAS at office, the Internet-facing combined web + mail server, the secondary MX, and a Raspberry-Pi-driven node.
+A nightly orchestrator running on a hardened internal VM (Debian) connects over SSH to four backup endpoints — the Synology NAS at the core site, the Internet-facing combined web + mail server, the secondary MX, and a Raspberry-Pi-driven node.
 Each endpoint runs its own backup logic.
 The orchestrator does three things on its own: it **synchronizes the